Please be aware that I am not taking on new clients at the moment as my practice is full.

 After working as a helpline volunteer at Womankind Bristol for several years I began training in counselling.
-I currently work with adult survivors of sexual abuse and rape at Kinergy.
+I worked with adult survivors of sexual violence at Kinergy for several years.
 Through this work I have developed an interest in the relationship between the body and the mind, and the neuroscience behind human responses to trauma of all kinds.
 I find this work both fascinating and a great privilege.

 Training / qualifications